cciprianmihai/Self_Driving_Car_NanoDegree_P1_LaneLines/README.md

 # Future Improvements

-One further step to explore would be to calculate the weighted average of line coefficients in our MemoryLaneDetector, giving a higher weight to more recent coefficients as they belong to more recent frames; I believe frame locality would play a critical role in getting near-perfect lines on video.
+I think that one further step to explore would be to calculate the weighted average of line coefficients in our MemoryLaneDetector, giving a higher weight to more recent coefficients as they belong to more recent frames; I believe frame locality would play a critical role in getting near-perfect lines on video.

-We should also consider expressing lines as second degree polynomials or more for examples such as the challenge video.

-In the future, I also plan to use deep learning to identify lanes and compare those results against what I obtained with a pure computer vision approach.

-All code is available on [Github](https://github.com/kenshiro-o/CarND-LaneLines-P1).